dubov94/vue-jwt-mongo/README.md

 ### Options

-* `registerEndpoint`: server endpoint for registration.
+* `registerEndpoint`: the server's endpoint for registration requests.
   * Defaults to `'/auth/register'`.
-* `loginEndpoint`: server endpoint for authentication.
+* `loginEndpoint`: the server's endpoint for authentication requests.
   * Defaults to `'/auth/login'`.
-* `refreshEndpoint`: server endpoint for token refresh.
+* `refreshEndpoint`: the server's endpoint for refreshing the token.
   * Defaults to `'/auth/refresh'`.
-* `storageKey`: localStorage key used for saving a token.
+* `storageKey`: a [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) key used for saving the token.
   * Defaults to `'jsonwebtoken'`.
 * `bearerLexem`: a lexem prepending tokens in [`Authorization`](https://developer.mozilla.org/en/docs/Web/HTTP/Headers/Authorization) headers.
   * Defaults to `'Bearer '` (extra space intended).